matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Organization Policy Service**

 - Allows you to set constraints that apply to all resources in your organization's hierarchy.
-- All descendents inherit the policy constraints.
+- All descendants inherit the policy constraints.

 **Organization Policy constraint types**